-Affordable, All-in-one and Easy to Use EHR Software for Pediatric Clinics
+Affordable, All-in-one and Easy to Use Pediatric EHR

 According to a task force on Medical Informatics constituted by American Academy of Pediatrics, an essential function of a pediatric EMR system is to facilitate care that is accessible, family-centered, continuous, comprehensive, coordinated, compassionate, and culturally effective—termed the “medical home".
 EMR systems for Pediatrics have the capacity to improve the quality of care that children receive from their primary care pediatrician as well as from ancillary health care professionals.

 1. Immunization Status, Vaccine Tracking, and Clinical Decision Support

 Efficiently record vaccine data; some even include barcode scanning to automatically populate the immunization record and allow easy manual entry of vaccinations given at other facilities.

 Once vaccinations have been given, our EHR makes it easy to share immunization records across different formats as necessary to comply with proof of immunization requests for schools and government agencies in the interest of public health, as well any other institutions that require proof of vaccines.
 The ability to easily generate and print immunizations records is a helpful bonus.

 Our Pediatric EMR also enables you to electronically submit immunization records to any supported state’s immunization registry.
 If your state supports it, a new patient’s immunization chart can be populated instantly.